From Pauper to Prince: Smoked Sirloin Tip Roast

 Ingredients

-• 5lb sirloin tip roast
+• 4 lb sirloin tip roast

 • 4 tbs. of yellow mustard or extra virgin olive oil